 Interventions for children affected by armed conflict: a systematic review of mental health and psychosocial support in low- and middle-income countries

 Interventions for children affected by armed conflict appeared to show promising results demonstrating mostly moderate effect sizes on mental health and psychosocial well-being.

 Over one billion children under the age of 18 live in countries affected by armed conflict.
 This systematic review replicates an earlier study, aiming to provide a comprehensive update of the most current developments in interventions for children affected by armed conflict.
 Although the number of publications and level of evidence has improved since the previous review, there is still a general lack of rigor and clarity in study design and reported results.
 The overall positive intervention benefits are often limited to specific subgroups.
 There is a need for increased diversification in research focus, with more attention to interventions that focus at strengthening community and family support, and to young children, and improvements in targeting and conceptualizing of interventions.

-Adolescents, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Disability, Extreme violence, Health, Mental health, Non-communicable diseases (all), Population displacement, Protection, Sexual and reproductive health
+Adolescents, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Disability, Extreme violence/Accidents, Health, Mental health, Non-communicable diseases (all), Population displacement, Protection, Sexual and reproductive health